Instant Milk Cake | Instant Kalakand

-There can’t be a quicker and easy dessert than this instant milk cake.
-Get the recipe here with step by step photos.
+There can't be a quicker and easier dessert than this instant milk cake.
+The recipe is here, with step-by-step photos.

 What is milk cake or kalakand?

-Traditionally it hakes more than 1 hour to make this kalakand.
-That also tastes delicious.
-But honestly when it comes to spending hours stirring milk and thicken it, then curdle to make milk cake.
-You need to set it for longer to shape it.
+Traditionally, it takes more than one hour to make this kalakand, which also tastes delicious.
+But honestly, when it comes to spending hours stirring milk to thicken it and curdle it to make milk cake, you need to set it for longer to shape it.

-But this is an easiest way to make milk cake in just 5 minutes with just 2 ingredients. i.e. condensed milk (milkmaid) and paneer (cottage cheese)
+But this is the easiest way to make milk cake in 5 minutes with just 2 ingredients. i.e., condensed milk and paneer (cottage cheese).

 And the magic ingredient is condensed milk.
-Condensed milk reduces 95% of your hard work.
-This is already evaporated and has added sweetness to it.
-So to make milk cake you don’t need to reduce it to curdle.
+Condensed milk reduces the hard work.
+This has already evaporated and added sweetness to it.
+So, to make milk cake, you don't need to reduce it to curdle.

-Also, there is no need to add any sugar as milkmaid comes really sweet.
+Also, there is no need to add any sugar as it comes sweet.

 I have used store-bought paneer for this process.
 However, you can curdle milk to make paneer for this recipe.
 Read how to make paneer at home in 15 minutes.